 As a final event for this funded project Jessica Lawn will demonstrate winter pruning for the garden fruit trees.
 This event is open to the Lithgow Community, and it is an invitation to come and share this wonderful peaceful space.

-This project is funded under the Bushfire Community Resilience and Recovery Fund
+This event is funded by NSW Recovery Bushfire Community Recovery and Resilience Fund

 Where: Eskbank House Museum Lithgow Date: Thursday, 22 Jun 2023 Time: 10:00 AM – 1:00 PM

 During the Waste to Art exhibition, June 2023, Eskbank House Museum is hosting a Waste2Art Crazy Quilting two-part workshop.
 Participants will create Shared Story squares by upcycling old Fast Fashion items.